peterdsharpe/AeroSandbox/INSTALLATION.md

 More detail:

 1. First, install Python via the Anaconda distribution, [available here](https://www.anaconda.com/products/individual).
-It is recommended that you add Python to your PATH ("[What does this mean?](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976)"), which can be conveniently done during the Anaconda installation by checking a checkbox.
+During the installation, it is recommended that you add Python to your PATH ("[What does this mean?](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976)"), which can be conveniently done by checking a checkbox.

 2. Verify that your installation has completed correctly by opening up a Terminal (Command Prompt on Windows) and executing the following commands.
 You should see something similar to the below: